jianxiaoguo/website/content/en/docs/applications/using-container-images.md

 * The Docker image must contain [bash](https://www.gnu.org/software/bash/) to run processes.

 !!! note
-    Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `drycc config:set PORT=5000`.
+    Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `drycc config set PORT=5000`.
 See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for more info.

 ## Create an Application